The Morecambe & Wise Show (1968 TV series): History

 A tradition that had begun with Two of a Kind was the invitation to special guests and the subsequent "insulting" of them, and this was stepped up a gear with the BBC shows.
-The horror film actor Peter Cushing was one of the first to be so treated beginning the long-running in-joke that he had never been paid.
+The horror film actor Peter Cushing was one of the first to be so treated, beginning the long-running in-joke that he had never been paid.
 The shows became more structured, with an opening "spot" in front of the curtains in a mock-theatre set-up that they insisted upon having, guest singers and groups, a sketch with the two in their flat, either in the lounge or in bed together, a lavish play "wot Ern wrote" and the final theme song, over the credits.

 Over the following years, the success of the show increased, particularly in regard to the Christmas special.
-The first of these was broadcast in 1969 and, as time went on, proved to be a source of concern in ensuring that each successive show topped the last; indeed, in some years, there would be no series so that the full attentions of writer, producer and stars could be focused on the Christmas show.
+The first of these was broadcast in 1969 and, as time went on, proved to be a source of concern in ensuring that each successive show topped the last; indeed, in some years, there would be no series so that the full attention of writer, producer and stars could be focused on the Christmas show.
 By 1977, Morecambe and Wise were the most important parts of the BBC's entertainment schedule.
-That year, they had again not done a series to focus on the Christmas show, which ended up gaining just over 28m viewers.
+That year, they had again not done a series to focus on the Christmas show, which ended up gaining just over 28 million viewers.
 However, just over a month later, in January 1978, an announcement was made that the duo had elected to leave the BBC, having signed a contract with Thames Television.

+Following their departure, and in an effort to win viewers away from the commercial network, BBC1 broadcast a compilation programme, titled The Best of Morecambe & Wise, on Christmas Night in 1978, in direct competition to the duo's new show which was being shown at the same time on Thames Television.
+Prior to its broadcast, the BBC had publicised the programme heavily as being "the very best of" Morecambe and Wise, and described Morecambe and Wise as being "at their peak".
+Their departure from the BBC had been greatly publicised and allegiances were tested to their limits, with the general public feeling very much in "ownership" of the partnership who had entertained them every Christmas Night since 1969.
+The programme was made up of highlights from their 1976 and record-breaking 1977 Christmas shows.
+It has since been repeated under the title of Morecambe & Wise at the BBC for subsequent broadcasts.